Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

 A \textit{current} $T$ of bidegree $(p,q)$ is defined as an element in the dual space of differential (smooth) $(n-p,n-q)$-forms.
 We denote by $\mathcal{D}^{p,q}(X)$ the space of $(p,q)$-currents with bidimension $(n-p,n-q)$ on $X$.
-It is well-defined, as well as the closedness and positivity (see \cite[pp. 9]{Demailly1985measures} for more information).
+It is well-defined, as well as the closedness and positivity.

-In this article we need the cone theory in linear algebra (cf.~\cite[Section 3]{meng2017building}).
-Therefore our first task is to discuss the pull-back of differential forms and push-forward of currents under suitable morphisms in the singular setting.